Law School Case Brief

 Hunt v.
 State - 642 So.
 2d 999 (Ala.
 Crim.
 App.
 1993)

 The procedure for preferring an indictment is governed by the provisions of Ala.
 R. Crim.
 P. 13.2.
 Under that rule, the indictment or information shall be a plain, concise statement of the facts in ordinary language sufficiently definite to inform defendant of common understanding of the offense charged and with that degree of certainty which will enable the trial court, upon conviction, to pronounce proper judgment.
 The crucial question, of course, is whether the indictment sufficiently apprises the accused with reasonable certainty of the nature of the accusation made against him so that he may prepare his defense, that he may be protected against a subsequent prosecution for the same offense.

-A governor set up a non-profit transition and inauguration corporation after being elected, had solicited and collected moneys for the entity after the election, and then withdrew money to cover a personal check that was written to pay the mortgage on his farm.
+Defendant Governor Hunt set up a non-profit transition and inauguration corporation after being elected, had solicited and collected moneys for the entity after the election, and then withdrew money to cover a personal check that was written to pay the mortgage on his farm.
 The circuit court convicted him of using his office of governor for direct personal financial gain in violation of Ala.
 Code § 36-25-5 (1975) of the Alabama Ethics Law.
-He was sentenced to five years' imprisonment that was suspended upon the condition that he performs 1,000 hours of community service.
+He was sentenced to five years' imprisonment that was suspended upon the condition that he perform 1,000 hours of community service.
 On appeal, the governor asserted that his conviction was discriminatory or arbitrary and violated the Fourteenth Amendment.

 Was the conviction of using excess campaign funds for personal use proper?